Tanmayiii/DYNAMIC-PRICING-ENGINE/README.md

 ## 📊 Results & Performance
 - ✅ Achieved 90%+ prediction accuracy using XGBoost with hyperparameter tuning.
 - 📉 Plans to integrate SARIMA & GARCH for time-series price forecasting.
-- 🚀 Improved revenue by dynamically adjusting prices in real-time.

 ## 🎯 Future Enhancements
 - 🏗️ Implement SARIMA and GARCH models for better price trend analysis.